fweiss/jcr-workbench/README.md

 * Import a node from a file

-Future work is intended to: version nodes, manage users, use backing stores other than Derby, add richer UI components, such as a date picker, and add users, groups and ACLs.
+Future work is intended to: version nodes, manage users, use backing stores other than Derby, add richer UI components, such as a date picker, and add users, groups and ACLs, upgrade to JCR 2.0.

 ## Runtime requirements